mayank-jain-383/laptop-price-prediction/readme.md

 * Performed hyperparameter tuning for Random Forest and Decision Tree algorithm by finding the effective aplha values of subtrees using cost complexity pruning path function.
 * Created the Pickle File of the model for intergrating it with UI to perform real time predictions of the laptop price.

-## Model Deployment
-* Built the UI using the streamlit library running on Flask web framework.
-Deployed on Heroku.